Tampa Pedestrian Accident Lawyer

 Under Florida Statute 316.130, drivers have important duties toward pedestrians, especially in crosswalk and intersection settings.
 But insurers routinely try to argue that the pedestrian crossed outside the crosswalk, entered the roadway unexpectedly, or failed to yield.

 That does not end the case.
-Under Florida Statute 768.81, Florida follows a modified comparative negligence system in most negligence actions.
-That means an injured pedestrian may still recover damages if the pedestrian’s share of fault is 50 percent or less.
-If the pedestrian is found greater than 50 percent at fault, recovery is barred.
+Under Florida Statute 768.81, Florida follows a modified comparative negligence system.
+An injured pedestrian may still recover damages if their share of fault is 50 percent or less.

 How Insurance Works in a Tampa Pedestrian Accident Claim

-A Tampa pedestrian claim may involve more than one layer of insurance, including PIP in some situations, the at-fault driver’s bodily injury coverage, UM or UIM coverage, commercial coverage, rideshare coverage, or other policy layers tied to the vehicle or employer.
+A Tampa pedestrian claim may involve more than one layer of insurance.
 Early coverage analysis can shape the entire strategy.

 Under Florida Statute 627.736, PIP may apply in some pedestrian cases.
-Treatment timing matters, and the 14-day rule can affect whether benefits are available.
+The 14-day treatment rule can affect whether benefits are available.

-Under Florida Statute 627.727, uninsured or underinsured motorist coverage may become critical when the driver has no liability coverage, too little coverage, or leaves the scene.
+Under Florida Statute 627.727, UM/UIM coverage may become critical when the driver has no liability coverage, too little coverage, or leaves the scene.

 If the crash involved Uber, Lyft, a delivery van, a work truck, or another business-use vehicle, there may be additional policy layers and company records that matter.